simple-login/docs/content/docs/frontend-js.md

 }
 ```

-Now if you run the a local web server (using `python3 -m http.server` for example), you should be able to login with SimpleLogin when you open http://localhost:8000
+Now if you run the a local web server (using `python3 -m http.server` for example), you should be able to sign in with SimpleLogin when you open http://localhost:8000